Thousands of Proud Boys plan to rally in Portland, setting up another clash in a combustible city

 President Trump has fanned the flames, saying that Portland and other Democratic cities condone lawlessness; he has ordered federal agents to take a stand against protesters and to make arrests, creating us-versus-them standoffs that appear bent on pitting the right against the left and characterizing it as good against evil.

 Some worry another collision is unavoidable on Saturday.
 The rally comes at an already delicate time for the City of Roses, where on Wednesday a Breonna Taylor protest at police headquarters morphed into a rock-throwing riot that police broke up with impact weapons and pepper spray.
-And antifa and other far-left groups are vowing massive counter-protests Saturday.
+Antifa and other far-left groups are also vowing massive counter-protests Saturday.

 Proud Boys chairman Enrique Tarrio said in an interview with The Washington Post that his group is making a stand for free speech in a place he believes encourages leftist riots and has sparked political violence against conservatives and law enforcement in other American cities.

 “It’s the epicenter for all this.
 It goes beyond free speech right now.
 Portland has franchised these riots across the country,” Tarrio said, saying he hopes his event spurs authorities to take more action against demonstrators.
-Other cities “see these things happening and they’re like: ‘We can do this here too.’
+Other cities “see these things happening, and they’re like: ‘We can do this here too.’
 Portland leads by example.”

 But Portland’s protesters said groups like the Proud Boys have been at the center of the summer’s worst recent conflicts, which some worry could be dwarfed by whatever happens Saturday.

 “It just puts a very bad feeling in my stomach,” said Dustin Brandon, who attended Wednesday’s demonstration and has been at Black Lives Matter protests here since George Floyd was killed in May.
 “Everybody knows what’s happening September 26th in Portland, Oregon, and it’s not a good feeling.
-I’ve been here for every other time they’ve shown up and it’s just gotten worse and worse and worse. … I just hope there’s no more bloodshed.”
+I’ve been here for every other time they’ve shown up, and it’s just gotten worse and worse and worse. … I just hope there’s no more bloodshed.”

 Portland’s nightly, often emotional demonstrations and the presence of an organized antifa group have made easy foils for the Proud Boys and other right-wing activists, who often ride into the city with homemade shields, paintball guns and bear mace.